 The Rural Communities Opioid Response Program (RCORP) is a multi-year initiative that addresses barriers to treatment for substance use disorder (SUD), including opioid use disorder (OUD).
 It works toward the HHS goal of ending the opioid epidemic.
 RCORP is supported through HRSA’s Federal Office of Rural Health Policy.

-RCORP has the following five grant programs in HRSA-designated rural areas:
+RCORP has the following seven grant programs in HRSA-designated rural areas:

 - Psychostimulant Support

 What SUD/OUD Resources Does RCORP Fund?

 RCORP funds three Rural Centers of Excellence on Substance Use Disorders.
 The Centers identify best practices for reducing SUD/OUD in rural communities.
 RCORP also provides a technical assistance portal with SUD/OUD resources.
 Additionally, RCORP supports four Rural Behavioral Health Workforce Centers in the Northern Border Regional Commission service area.

 We have invested over $500 million across over 1,500 counties since FY 2018